echoprotocol/echowiki/how-to/run-full-node.md

 By pressing `TAB` you can get a list of autocomplete commands or complete current if there is no alternatives.

 {% hint style="info" %}
-Many calls have a obligatory `broadcast`-flag as last argument.
+Many calls have an obligatory `broadcast`-flag as last argument.
 If this flag is `false`, the wallet will construct and sign, but **not** broadcast the transaction.
 This can be very useful for a cold storage setup or to verify transactions.
 {% endhint %}